liferay-design/liferay.design/src/markdown/lexicon/foundations/layout/layout-cards.md

 order: 111
 ---

-The card layout is used to display cards in a dataset.

 The card layout adapts 100% to the width of the container, adjusting the size of the cards and the number of cards per row to the different viewport sizes.
 This is layout is used in the [Dataset Display](../../core-components/dataset-display) template.

 #### Responsive behavior